Dosenpfand/V2V-OSM/README.md

 To run the included unit tests execute

     python3 -m unittest discover

+For all tests to complete successfully SUMO needs to be installed (see Quickstart).

 ## Coverage
 To determine the coverage of the unit tests install dependencies with